Supporting your journey toward clarity, connection and self-trust.

-Meet Karina Perez
+Meet Adriana Karina

 As a person of colour and immigrant from Venezuela, I bring a grounded, cross-cultural lens to therapy that honours complexity, identity, and resilience.
 I speak English and Spanish fluently and am passionate about making therapy more accessible, inclusive, and affirming for those navigating multiple worlds.

-I support individuals navigating anxiety, depression, trauma, stress, and life transitions.
+I support individuals navigating anxiety, depression, trauma, stress, relationship difficulties, and life transitions.
 My work is rooted in evidence-based and humanistic approaches that emphasize each person’s inherent worth and capacity for personal growth, self-awareness, and healing.

 I also support individuals applying for psilocybin-assisted therapy through Health Canada's Special Access Program and offer guidance around the safe, intentional use of psychedelics for personal growth and healing.